-Prior to joining Middlesex University as an Associate Lecturer in Digital Sociology in September 2017, Herminder obtained her doctorate from Loughborough University, which was funded by Loughborough University's Doctoral College studentship.
+Prior to joining Middlesex University as a Lecturer in Digital Sociology, Herminder obtained her doctorate from Loughborough University, which was funded by Loughborough University's Doctoral College studentship.
 Whilst at Loughborough University, Herminder has been a co-convenor for the Culture and Media Analysis Research Group; and has worked as a content analyst for the 2017 General Election, 2015 General Election and 2016 Referendum projects led by the Centre for Research in Communication and Culture.
-She also worked as a research assistant for a project on storytelling and de-radicalisation for the School of English, Arts and Drama at Loughborough University.
-Since 2016 Herminder has been a representative for the ECREA Young Scholars Network for the temporary working group Children, Youth and Media.
+She also worked as a research assistant for a project on digital storytelling and de-radicalisation of young people for the School of English, Arts and Drama.

-Masters in Social Research, The University of Warwick, 2012
+Masters in Social Research, The University of Warwick

 Room: WG26 (Williams Building)

 Office Hours: Monday: 9am-11am; Wednesday: 10-12pm; please email to book a time outside office hours.

 Interest in supervising undergrad/postgrad dissertations on

 Herminder has research interests on how young people with physical disabilities access and use the Internet.
 She develops and uses ethnographic and visual methods.
 Four key themes emerge from her current research: rhythms and movements of internet use, online relationships, stigma and exclusion, internet regulation by teachers and parents, and the enactment of disability.

 Peer Reviewed Journals: